culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/models/Post.rst

 .. java:field:: @Ignore public Network network
    :outertype: Post

    The \ :java:ref:`Network`\  who created the post.
 This may not be present and have to be instantiated from \ :java:ref:`Post.networkId`\ .
-Currently, this is handled by \ :java:ref:`org.codethechange.culturemesh.API`\
+Currently, this is handled by \ :java:ref:`com.culturemesh.API`\

 networkId
 ^^^^^^^^^